 Major advances in medicine – ultrasound, laparoscopic surgery and in vitro fertilisation – were in the field of O&G, and that increased my thirst to do some research.
 Advances in science will continue, such as research into embryonic stem cells.
 The clinical practice of O&G, and teaching, are other things I enjoy every day.

-As Secretary General of the International Federation of Obstetricians and Gynaecologists I come across obstetricians and gynaecologists around the world and every one of them enjoy what they do and are also the champions of sexual and reproductive health and rights of women.
-I am sure you would like to be one of them.
+As Secretary General of the International Federation of Gynecology and Obstetrics (FIGO), I come across obstetricians and gynaecologists from around the world; every one of them enjoys what they do, and they are also the champions of sexual and reproductive health and the rights of women.
+I'm sure you would like to be among them.

 Specialist Registrar, Liverpool Women's Hospital

 I graduated from Liverpool University in 1994.
 I chose a career in OO&G largely due to my 4th-year medical attachment at the Oxford Street Maternity Hospital and the Women's Hospital.
 During our 14-week allocation we were required to perform 10 normal deliveries, and I was lucky to be able to help with 7 in my first weekend on-call, thanks to the help of the midwives on the labour ward.

 O&G provides an ideal mix of medical and surgical skills and one can really follow a life from cradle to the grave.
 I chose to subspecialise in reproductive medicine as this requires wide-ranging expertise, including in vitro fertilisation, ultrasound scanning and laparoscopic surgery.
 It is a field at the cutting edge of medicine and so always throws up ethical considerations.
 One can never claim to be bored!

 I loved clinical medicine in general, but especially enjoyed more practically oriented specialties.
 Having considered surgery, when I arrived on my O&G attachment (my last specialty rotation as a medical student) I knew, even before the end of the introductory course, that it was for me.